Explaindio

 Why Trust Me for This Explaindio Review

 Hi, I’m Nicole Pav, and I’ve loved experimenting with all kinds of tech since I was a kid.
-Just like you, I have limited funds for software I need, but it can be difficult to know exactly how a program is going to fit my requirements.
+Just like you, I have limited funds for the software I need, but it can be difficult to know exactly how a program is going to fit my requirements.
 As a consumer, you should always be able to understand what’s in a program before you download it, regardless of whether the software is paid or free.

-That’s why I’m writing these reviews, complete with screenshots from the time I’ve spent actually using the software.
+That’s why I’m writing these reviews, complete with screenshots from the time I’ve spent using the software.
 With Explaindio, I’ve spent several days trying the program on for size.
 I’ve attempted to use almost every feature I could find and even contacted their customer service via email to learn more about the support for the program (read more about this in “Reasons Behind My Review Ratings”, or in the “Using Media > Visuals” section).

 Explaindio was purchased entirely on a private budget as you can see in the screenshot, and I was not endorsed to positively review this software in any way.